Start: Oviedo Finish: Santiago de Compostela

 After your first week on the pilgrimage, you may wish to take a day off to rest and relax.
 If you prefer to do a walk today, there are 2 routes to choose from: a short walk to the village of Grandas de Salime, where you can visit the ethnographic museum or take a dive in the local swimming pool (swimming cap required) OR a 5-km section on the Camino, from Lake Grandas to Castro where you can visit Chao Sanmartin, an interesting archaeological site of Celtic and Roman origin.
 You can book a taxi transfer back to the hotel.

-The taxi drops you of at Castro to continue your pilgrims’ tour with a section which more or less follows the main road to Puerto El Acebo (1165m), gateway to the province of Galicia.
+The taxi drops you of at Castro to continue your pilgrims’ tour with a section which more or less follows the main road to Puerto El Acebo (1165 m), gateway to the province of Galicia.
 You walk mostly on the main road, taking frequent shortcuts, especially on the descent down into Galicia.
 At the end, there’s one more short ascent to reach the town of Fonsagrada, not a very pretty village but friendly in its own way, with all the major services a pilgrim requires.
+You can also walk the whole tour from Grandas de Salime, which adds 5 km to the day.

 After a taxi transfer to Paradavella (or a bit further), today’s route mainly follows rural tracks through wooded areas and open fields, with some short sections on the main road.
 After O Cádavo, you walk through Villabade (interesting church) before finally reaching Castroverde.

 From Lugo onward, several Caminos come together to join the main French Route (Camino Francés).
-Today you have a long walk (28 km) to reach the next accommodation, situated in Melide.
-Even though the route is mostly paved and relatively flat, it’s still quite a distance.
+Today you have a long walk to reach the next accommodation, situated in Ferreira.
+The first 20 km until O Burgo are practically paved and but mainly uphill, but don't worry because it is quite easy to hire a taxi in Lugo to shorten this stage!

 Today you begin walking directly from Melide.
 You have now joined the French Route, or Camino Francés, which is the most popular of all the Camino variants.
 Suddenly, you find yourself among a multitude of pilgrims from all over the world, as you follow trails, country roads and footpaths parallel to the main road.
 Your accommodation for this evening is located just outside the village of Arzúa.